mtv47/xplore-docker-stack_rework/Avionics_ROS_new_v2/docker_humble_desktop/README.md

 The `docker_humble_desktop` folder contains the Docker configuration for the **desktop development environment** of the Avionics ROS2 system.
 This environment is designed for local development, testing, and debugging of the avionics subsystem on x86/AMD64 desktop machines before deployment to the rover's Jetson platform.

+**🚀 Now with Docker Compose Support!** This environment has been migrated to use Docker Compose for better container orchestration while maintaining all existing functionality.

 ## Purpose

 This Docker environment serves multiple purposes: